-In Hongdae, a name crafted from the fusion of the first two Korean syllables of nearby Hongik University (Hongik Daehakgyo), you’ll find a unique vibe that puts quirky cafés, yummy restaurants, happenin’ clubs, edgy fashion boutiques, and some of best street art in Seoul at the forefront.
+In Hongdae, a name crafted from the fusion of the first two Korean syllables of nearby Hongik University (Hongik Daehakgyo), you’ll find a unique vibe that puts quirky cafés, yummy restaurants, happenin’ clubs, edgy fashion boutiques, and eye-popping street art at the forefront.

 Table of Contents

-- What to do in Hongdae: The top attractions & best places to visit
+- What to do in Hongdae: Top attractions & best places to visit

 - Feel the buzz on Hongik University Street